bwhenn/cse15l-lab-reports/index.md

-### CSE15L Lab Reports
+### Lab Report 1
 ---

-This is where I will write by lab reports
+- 'ls'
+'''
+this will be a block of code
+'''